FudanDISC/weakly-supervised-mVLP/README.md

 pip install -r requirements.txt
 ```

-The pre-trained checkpoint are available here:, our model follows the base setting
+The pre-trained checkpoint are available [here](https://drive.google.com/file/d/16TNcpCXUGwBwtm4q-HMdxyCbUfEv1yw-/view?usp=sharing), our model architecture follows the base setting.

 ## Usage

-In this section, we
+In this section, we will introduce how to use our code, including cross-lingual transfer in IGLUE, multilingual retrieval in COCO and Multi30K, and pre-training.

 ### Cross-lingual Transfer on IGLUE